ronospace/Flow-Ai/DEPLOYMENT_SUMMARY.md

 ## 🎉 **FINAL STATUS: READY FOR APP STORE SUBMISSION**

-The ZyraFlow app has been successfully:
+The Flow Ai app has been successfully:
 - ✅ **Completely rebranded** from legacy systems
 - ✅ **Fully tested** on iOS simulator with all systems operational
 - ✅ **Performance optimized** for smooth user experience